Suzuki GT series: GT185

-For model year 1973, Suzuki introduced the GT185 twin-cylinder model equipped with Ram Air cooling, drum brakes front and rear and a combination electric starter/generator setup — marketed in North America as the "Adventurer".
+For model year 1973, Suzuki introduced the GT185 twin-cylinder model equipped with Ram Air cooling, drum brakes front and rear and a combination electric starter/generator setup – marketed in North America as the "Adventurer".
 For model year 1974, the GT185 gained a single-disc front brake to rationalize it with the other GT models.
-It then remained basically unchanged, except for colour and trim items (which included a tail fairing in the 1977 'B' model and cast wheels in the final year 1978 'EC' model), through to the end of production with the 1978 MY.
+It then remained basically unchanged, except for colour and trim items (which included a tail fairing in the 1977 'B' model and cast wheels in the final year 1978 'EC' model), through to the end of production with the 1978 model year.

 In some markets the GT185 became the RG185 and was sold with different trim.

 The 1974 model had a fatal engine flaw that caused steel powder and eventually half of the transmission oil dipstick to drop into the transmission.
 The rubber stopper for the transmission oil fill hole allowed the dip stick to vibrate enough to contact the primary drive gear.
 If not caught within ~300 miles from new, the bearings in the transmission would be ruined.

 GT125

-The 1974 MY also saw Suzuki introduce the GT125 to the motorcycling world.
+The 1974 model year also saw Suzuki introduce the GT125 to the motorcycling world.
 This model was similar in layout to the GT185 but with a shorter wheelbase and smaller engine displacement so shared only a few common parts.
 The rest of this model's equipment followed that of the GT185.
 The electric starter was deleted, probably in the interests of economy, which allowed a more attractive selling price in the very competitive "beginner" market that this model competed in.
-This model continued basically unchanged, excepting colours and trim items (the 'B' model in 1977 got a tail fairing), until the end of production with the 1977 MY.
+This model continued basically unchanged, excepting colours and trim items (the 'B' model in 1977 got a tail fairing), until the end of production with the 1977 model year.

-Some markets received 1978 MY (the 'EC' which had tail fairing & cast wheels) & there were MY 1979 & MY 1980 versions of this model with the name changing to RG125 X4.
+Some markets received 1978 model year (the 'EC' which had tail fairing & cast wheels) & there were model year 1979 and model year 1980 versions of this model with the name changing to RG125 X4.

 The final GT125s were updated and sold with cast wheels and a tail fairing.

 Suzuki listed the RG125 X4 in their sales literature until 1980 in continental Europe.

 GT500

-For the 1976 MY, the aging two-cylinder T500 Titan was given a new front end with a single-disc brake as well as freshened up bodywork.
+For the 1976 model year, the aging two-cylinder T500 Titan was given a new front end with a single-disc brake as well as freshened up bodywork.
 It was henceforth known as the GT500.
-The GT500 was discontinued at the end of the 1977 MY, so had a very short production life.
-The GT500 was not graced with Ram Air cooling, probably because Suzuki already knew that their large-capacity two-stroke road bikes were reaching the end of their production lives.
-It was probably a way to get a few more sales dollars from what had now become a very dated design reaching back to the 1968 MY.
+The GT500 was discontinued at the end of the 1977 model year, so had a very short production life.
+The GT500 did not have Ram Air cooling, probably because Suzuki already knew that their large-capacity two-stroke road bikes were reaching the end of their production lives.
+It was probably a way to get a few more sales dollars from what had now become a very dated design reaching back to the 1968 model year.